Adam Savage: Career

 Savage has been a regular guest speaker at the annual Maker Faire since 2008, speaking on different topics such as his obsession with the dodo bird and problem-solving, and taking questions from the audience members about MythBusters, among other topics.
 He hosted an episode of the Discovery Channel series Curiosity, in which he speculated whether humans could live forever.
 He discussed various topics during the program, such as limb regeneration, organ printers, and age reversal.
 In 2011, he appeared as "Dan" in a short film directed by Frank Ippolito entitled Night of the Little Dead.
 On November 25, 2011, he received an honorary doctorate from the University of Twente (Enschede, Netherlands) for popularizing science and technology.

 Savage and Hyneman were judges on the game show Unchained Reaction which premiered in March 2012.
 Savage is an occasional guest host for lecture events at the San Francisco-based non-profit City Arts & Lectures, and he delivered a keynote address at the South by Southwest conference on March 10, 2014.
 On March 24, 2012, he appeared as a featured speaker at the first Reason Rally in Washington D.C.
 On May 18, 2012, he was the commencement speaker at Sarah Lawrence College.
 He co-hosts the weekly podcast Still Untitled: The Adam Savage Project.
-The project launched on June 5, 2012, and is in the format of a conversation between Savage, tested.com editors-in-chief Will Smith and Norman Chan, and Simone Giertz about topics from science and movies to do it yourself and work ethics.
+The project launched on June 5, 2012, and is in the format of a conversation among Savage, tested.com editors-in-chief Will Smith and Norman Chan, and Simone Giertz about topics from science and movies to do it yourself and work ethics.
 Episodes typically last 30 to 45 minutes.
 Savage is a co-owner, editor, and contributor at tested.com.